-Sturge-Weber syndrome causes a port-wine stain typically on the forehead and upper eyelid in the distribution of the 1st or 2nd division of the trigeminal nerve.
-A leptomeningeal angioma occurs in 90% of patients when the port-wine stain involves upper and lower eyelids on one side but only in 10 to 20% when only one eyelid is affected.
+Sturge-Weber syndrome occurs in 1 in 50,000 people.
+It causes a port-wine nevus (sometimes called a stain or birth mark) typically on the forehead and upper eyelid in the distribution of the 1st or 2nd division of the trigeminal nerve.
+A leptomeningeal angioma occurs in 90% of patients when the port-wine nevus involves upper and lower eyelids on one side but only in 10 to 20% when only one eyelid is affected.
 Usually, the nevi and leptomeningeal angiomas are unilateral, but rarely, patients have bilateral port-wine nevi in the distribution of the 1st division of the trigeminal nerve and bilateral leptomeningeal angiomas.

 Symptoms and Signs